Processing Emotions After Abortion - Carrying Pain You Can't Tell Anyone

 2. Talk to Someone You Trust

-Sharing the experience of abortion with someone takes great courage.
+Sharing the experience of abortion with someone you trust takes great courage.
 However, carrying it alone delays emotional processing.
 A trusted friend, partner, or counselor.
 Talking to someone who will listen without judgment reduces feelings of isolation.
+When choosing someone to talk to, the key quality is that they will not judge your decision.
+Choose someone who simply listens rather than someone who gives advice.

 3. Seek Professional Support